-But put on the Lord Jesus Christ, and make no provision for the flesh in regard to its lusts.”
+But put on the Lord Jesus Christ and make no provision for the flesh in regard to its lusts.”
 Romans 13:14

 Yep, that’s right.
 Some small habit, some little action or inaction, a few seconds of a wandering mind, a few misspoken, unkind words—can have large and lasting consequences.
-And the worse part is that it doesn’t just affect us—it can and does affect those around us.
+And the worst part is that it doesn’t just affect us—it can and does affect those around us.
 Don’t make the mistake of thinking that because it starts small it stays small.
 It rarely does.
-It really isn’t practical to totally avoid the outdoors so there has to be another way.
+It really isn’t practical to totally avoid the outdoors so there must be another way.
 A good insect repellent is a good start.

 A guy in the Bible named Paul wrote gives us some good advice on how to avoid pesky sins.
-He said, “but put on the Lord Jesus Christ, and make no provision for the flesh in regard to it’s lusts.”
-So Paul said the best way to avoid the aggravation and consequences of sin is to give yourself a good smattering of Jesus and then avoid sin wherever and whenever it is likely to jump on.
+He said, “but put on the Lord Jesus Christ, and make no provision for the flesh in regard to its lusts.”
+Paul said the best way to avoid the aggravation and consequences of sin is to give yourself a good smattering of Jesus and then avoid sin wherever and whenever it is likely to jump on.
 The truth is the more we read the Bible and apply it and the more we act like Jesus the less likely we will find ourselves infested with pesky, troublesome sin.
 Trust me…life is just better.

 Well, the site where the friendly little tick decided to visit is finally about gone but it was a journey to get here.
 The bottom line is it would just be better to avoid it in the first place.
 The old saying an ounce of prevention is worth a pound of cure is so true.
-That is also true in avoiding ticks and it is true in avoiding sin.
+That is true in avoiding ticks and it is also true in avoiding sin.
 One thing is for sure.
 It is good to know that God is more than willing to help us know when there’s a pesky sin close by.
-All we have to do is ask, and He will help.
+All we need to do is ask, and He will help.
 Mark it down…we can rest assured with Him close by.
 He’s got this.
+Bro.
+Dewayne